camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 == Specialized `memcpy` use case

-A tuned memory copy operation can produce a 10% speedup over `std::memcpy`@FastMemCpy and hetrogenious memory systems require an alternative#footnote[CUDA's `cudaMemcpy` is a notable example@CudaMemCpy].
-`std::trivially_relocate`'s coupling of the physical moving of an object with restarting its lifetime makes it is impossible to portably take advantage of these mechanisms with trivially reloctable types.
+A tuned memory copy operation can produce a 10% speedup over `std::memcpy` and hetrogenious memory systems require an alternative#footnote[See "Going faster than memcpy"@FastMemCpy and CUDA's `cudaMemcpy`@CudaMemCpy for some notable examples.]. `std::trivially_relocate`'s coupling of the physical moving of an object with restarting its lifetime makes it is impossible to portably take advantage of these mechanisms with trivially reloctable types.

 == Rust-interop use case